 “If that’s the case, I’d guess that if you had a free plane ticket to go anywhere, you’d choose France.
-Am I right?“.
-Furthermore, you might ask, “Do you like to travel?“.
-Then, “What do you consider to be the best place you’ve ever visited?“.
+Am I right?”
+Furthermore, you might ask, “Do you like to travel?
+What’s your favorite destination?”

 Family and pets are welcome conversation starters.

-C’mon, this is a good conversation starter.
+C’mon, asking about hobbies is a good conversation starter.
 “What do you like to do for fun?
-Do you have any hobbies?“.
+Do you have any hobbies?”
 You’ll never know if you’ve met a fellow ballroom dancer if you don’t ask.

 Everything is better with friends.

-Consequently, it’s our connection with others that makes our life complete.
-In the words of the great Bette Midler, “…you got to have friends.”.
+Therefore, it’s our connection with others that makes our life complete.
+In the words of the great Bette Midler, “…ya gotta have friends.”

 One last thing, check out these quotes about friendship.
 I’m sure you’ll find a few that hit the spot for you.